marialpaz/project_lifestyle/README.md

 <img src="countplot-stress-gender.png" width="540" height="320"/>
 </p>

 From the plot above it seems more women are under lots of stress (3 0r more in the stress scale).
-In order to investigate that, it was treated each group separately (women and men) to how much of each group declared to experience a lot of daily stress.
+In order to investigate that, it was treated each group separately (women and men) to see how much of each group declared to experience a lot of daily stress.

 <p align="center">
 <img src="stress-percent.png" width="870" height="180"/>